starcitizen-lug/knowledge-base/wiki/index.md

 >
 > Vulkan issues in Star Citizen 4.5
 >
-> - 4.5 enables Vulkan by default.
+> - 4.5 enables Vulkan by default
+> - Use the [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases/latest) to switch to a lug-wine 11.0-rc1 or newer
-> - If you experience crashes, a black screen, or other issues with Vulkan, you will need to revert to DX11 for now.
+> - If you experience crashes, a black screen, or other issues with Vulkan, then switch to DX11 for now.
-> - [Create a USER.cfg](https://wiki.starcitizen-lug.org/Tips-and-Tricks#usercfg) file and uncomment the `r.graphicsRenderer = 0` line to use DX11.
+>   [Create a USER.cfg](https://wiki.starcitizen-lug.org/Tips-and-Tricks#usercfg) file and uncomment the `r.graphicsRenderer = 0` line to use DX11.

 {: .important-title }
 > (Aug 25, 2025)